elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 A producer's wage is equal to the price of the good being produced.
 Price and output is related (higher the price more goods are produced and vice versa).
 The producer has to use previous expectations of the current price level to estimate the actual price level.
 So if there is an expectation of 5% inflation and price of bread increases by 5%, then baker retains output since the real wage has not changed.
 Therefore, the change in output can simply be due to the difference between the general and expected price levels.

 <img class=equation src="https://latex.codecogs.com/svg.image?Y=Y\bar+b(P-P^e)" alt="Y=Y\bar+b(P-P^e)">

+We see here that supply can be higher if the actual price level is higher than the expected price level.
+This is because suppliers will think the a portion of the actual prices is real and will increase output to capture the difference.

 So although Long-Run Aggregate Supply is vertical, Short Run Aggregate Supply is a curve swinging upwards intersecting when P = Pe.
 Anticipated monetary policy has no effects.